qmacro/langram.github.io/_posts/2019-07-18-observers-book-of-js-style.md

 I guess the interest in spotting and identifying things of interest has never left me, and so I find myself delighting in various examples of style with respect to expressing oneself in code.
 These days it's mostly in the context of JavaScript; unlike other languages, JavaScript is not only multi-paradigm but extremely malleable, making it possible to leave behind a trace of one's character, often by accident.

-This post is to record some of those characterful or otherwise interesting expressions in code, taken predominantly from the Node.js codebase for the SAP Cloud Application Programming Model.
+This post is to record some of those characterful or otherwise interesting expressions in code, taken predominantly from the Node.js codebase for the SAP Cloud Application Programming (CAP) Model.

 # **File: @sap/cds/server.js**